-Basically, moss is found in damp humid places, because it needs moisture for growth but as well for reproduction.
-These are the reasons and conditions preferable for moss to grow on branches and twigs of olive tress:
+Moss is found in damp, humid places because it needs moisture for growth as well as reproduction.
+These are the reasons and conditions preferable for moss to grow on branches and twigs of olive trees:

 - Your olive tree has been neglected.
-For instance, if the branches of your olive tree have become overcrowded and not os much sunlight reaches it.
+For instance, if the branches of your olive tree have become overcrowded and not so much sunlight reaches it.

 - Humidity issue.
 Moss can also appear on a vigorous new olive tree in humid areas.

 - Bad conditions.
-The side of olive tree trunks facing the prevailing wind and rain may be colonized by moisture-loving mosses.
+Moisture-loving mosses may colonize the side of olive tree trunks facing the prevailing wind and rain.

 - Poor vigor.
 Olive trees in pots that are lacking in vigor, especially those which are already beginning to die.

 - Green, fuzzy or velvety patches: You may notice green, fuzzy or velvety patches on the bark or branches of the olive tree.
 These patches are the moss growths themselves.

 - Discoloration: Moss growth can cause the affected areas of the tree to appear discolored, often with a greenish hue.